 Researcher profiles not only boost author identification but also author exposure in their domain.
 So, it is important to have a good online presence as a researcher.

-A researcher profile which is administered in a successful manner, assists you to enhance the visibility and research impact of an author’s scholarly works.
+A researcher profile that is administered in a successful manner assists you to enhance the visibility and research impact of an author’s scholarly works.

 Using the tool you can maximize your research impact and visibility.